manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/Odyssey - Homer.md

 - Definition of EPIC
 	- **Aristotle** : "*an epic is a poem about men in action.*"
 	- **Ezra Pound** (*modern poet & scholar of classical tradition) : "*a poem containing history*"
+		- history : history of tradition and culture